 It can be confusing trying to determine which yoga type and which specific poses to start with, especially if your goal is to lose weight using yoga.
 This is why we suggest that beginners who may feel somewhat daunted by all the options, should try a home yoga program, before signing up for yoga classes.

 The benefit of such a program is you can get started in the comfort of your own home and can progress at a pace which feels comfortable to you.
-One of the most popular programs, especially in relation to losing weight, is Yoga Burn Challenge by Zoe Bray-Cotton.
-As the name suggests, it’s an ideal program for burning calories, which is vital if you are going to lose weight.
+One of the most popular programs, especially in relation to losing weight, is the Yoga Fat Loss Bible.
+As the name suggests, it’s the bible to all the yoga poses and tips to lose the fat.

 Being Mentally Equipped to Lose Weight

 One of the misconceptions about losing weight, and often a reason why people fail to do so, is that they assume it is purely a physical activity.
 In other words, they think it is all about the body in respect of what you feed it, and how much physical activity you do.
 While these are important, they are not the only factors at play.